 I think not.
 I hope not.

 Teradata is simply a perfectly tuned system, and I don’t think it will quickly disappear from the market.

 However, I do see Hadoop’s chances dwindling.

-For example, it is trendy to use Hadoop to store JSON and load after conversion into a database system.
+For example, using Hadoop to store JSON and load it after conversion into a database system is trendy.
 Snowflake can handle this task with flying colors—no need for Hadoop.

 The architecture of Teradata limits this.
-Even if Teradata is offered in the cloud, this does not mean that it is a full “cloud database”.
+Even if Teradata is offered in the cloud, this does not mean it is a full “cloud database”.

-Here one must look very carefully at what the individual providers understand by cloud.
+Here one must look very carefully at what the individual providers understand about the cloud.
 There is a lot of marketing involved.